-Since those early days and later on when the sophistications for the measurement of corneal curvature were introduced in the late nineteenth century by Javal until almost recently with the development of modern corneal topographies, a new diagnostic universe has appeared.
+Since those early days and later when the sophistications for the measurement of corneal curvature were introduced in the late nineteenth century by Javal until recently with the development of modern corneal topographies, a new diagnostic universe has appeared.
 A universe of precise diagnosis, developing early indicators of the disease and indeed creating grading in categories of the disease according to severity.

 Keratoconus or conical cornea is a degenerative disorder of the eye where the cornea becomes thin causing it to bulge outward into a conical shape.
 As a result vision becomes distorted.
 A normal cornea is nice and evenly round similar in curvature to a soccer ball, however in keratoconus the thinning bends the cornea to look like a cone or a witch's hat.

 Keratoconus is a progressive eye disease, usually affecting both eyes.
 The degree of progression in each eye is often unequal and it isn't unusual for the condition to be significantly more advanced in one eye.
 Those who are more at risk at those that suffer with allergies, ocular sensitivities and people who consistently rub their eyes; rubbing of the eyes makes keratoconus worse.

 Patients who suffer with Keratoconus often present with the following symptoms: